Articles

 Cons of Process Street:

-- Can be overcomplicated for simple documentation or training needs
+- Some users report the platform can be overcomplicated for simple documentation needs

-How does Trainual compare to process street?
+How does Trainual compare to Process Street?

-7.notion| best for flexible knowledge management
+7. Notion | Best for flexible knowledge management

 Notion is an all-in-one connected workspace designed for teams seeking ultimate flexibility in managing knowledge, SOPs, and projects.
 The platform provides a block-based editor and customizable databases, allowing users to build internal wikis, knowledge bases, and project management systems tailored to their needs.
-Notion is known for its modular approach, making it a popular choice for SMBs and medical practices that want to centralize documentation without high costs or rigid structures.
+Notion is known for its modular approach, making it a popular choice for SMBs and medical practices looking to centralize documentation without high costs or rigid structures.

 Pricing